 The Montana Department of Transportation (MDT) installed 19 large wildlife crossing structures along US Highway 93 South between Florence and Hamilton from 2004 to 2012.
-Details of the 19 wildlife crossing structures are presented in Table 1.
+Wildlife exclusion fencing was installed during construction at 17 of these structures.
+This fencing is 8 feet high (2.3 meters) and extends various distances from the entrances of wildlife crossing structures.
+Fencing was not installed at Bass Creek North and Bass Creek South.
+Additional details of the 19 wildlife crossing structures are presented in Table 1.
 A map of the study area is presented in Figure 1.